-Alice is a relatively small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Alice is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Alice as potentially hazardous because its orbit does not bring it close to Earth.

 Alice orbits the sun every 1,210 days (3.31 years), coming as close as 2.02 AU and reaching as far as 2.43 AU from the sun.
-Alice is about 10.5 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Boston.
+Alice is about 10.5 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Boston.

 The rotation of Alice has been observed.
 It completes a rotation on its axis every 4.31 days.